ensody/events/README.md

-# EVents
+# Events

-EVents is a simple events search demo using [reactive_state](https://pub.dev/packages/reactive_state) and the Ticketmaster API.
+Events is a simple [reactive_state](https://pub.dev/packages/reactive_state) demo for searching events using the Ticketmaster API.

+This sample app shows how to use dependency injection and state handling.

 ## Getting started